-We have built this section of the website to host a range of information about the ALIA Future of the Profession initiatives and projects from 2013, including the result of forums and submissions, and reports and information about the projects and activities that have evolved since then.
+We built this section of the website to host a range of information about the ALIA Future of the Profession initiatives and projects from 2013, including the result of forums and submissions, and reports and information about the projects and activities that have evolved since then.
 We produced updates in May 2017, reviewing the themes, the activities arising as a result, and the lessons learned.

 In 2013, we set out to investigate the big questions about our future.